kittycooks

 Frozen sweet potatoes.

+Pour the tamarind back into your pot and boil uncovered at medium heat, stirring occasionally (about every five minutes.)
 Add fresh or frozen diced sweet potatoes.
 Mash the sweet potato with a fork as it softens.
 Stir often until it is the consistency of applesauce.
 The featured batch cooked for about an hour due to extra water added during the sieve process.
 Add sugar and spices as desired, such as cinnamon, nutmeg, cloves, cardamon, salt, pepper, garlic, or a dash of hot sauce.
 The basic ratio is one part tamarind to two parts sweet potato and two parts sugar.

 Boiling the sweet potatoes